-How To Complete Form 941 Payroll Tax Report
+How to Complete Form 941 Payroll Tax Report

-What is Form 941?
+What Is Form 941?

-This form is a basic form for reporting payroll tax activity to the IRS.
-It is due quarterly at the end of the month after the end of each quarter.
-As part of your responsibility for all employers, you must make payroll tax deposits during the quarter, either monthly or semi-weekly.
-Read more about making payroll tax deposits.
+Form 941 is used by employers to report payroll tax activity to the IRS.
+The form is due quarterly at the end of the month after the end of each quarter.
+Employers must make payroll tax deposits during the quarter, either monthly or semi-weekly.

-- Number of employees who received compensation for the quarter
+- Number of employees who received compensation for the quarter.

 - Total compensation paid during the quarter to all employees.
 Be sure to include all taxable compensation in this amount.

-- Total income tax withheld from compensation during the quarter
+- Total income tax withheld from compensation during the quarter.

 - Total taxable social security and Medicare compensation for the quarter.
 Be sure you have not included social security withholding above the maximum for the year, and that you have included the additional Medicare tax amount withheld from high-pay employees.